pierpaolo28/sapiensLink/README.md

 `DB_USER='YOUR_USER_NAME' DB_PASSWORD='YOUR_USER_PASSWORD' docker-compose up`

-Before running this command, make sure you have a `app_secrets.py` file in the backend directory.
+Before running this command, make sure you have a `app_secrets.py` file in the backend directory and to have removed any pre-existing .next, node_modules folders from the frontend folder.

 ```
 SENDGRID_API_KEY = 'YOUR_SENDRY_API_KEY'